Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 Integration of IDEs and VCS
 Many IDEs integrate with VCS tools seamlessly, allowing developers to manage their codebase directly from the IDE.
 For example, Visual Studio integrates well with Git, while Eclipse supports both Git and SVN.
 This integration enhances the development workflow by providing a unified environment for coding, version control, and project management.

-What are some common challenges faced by software engineers?
+F. What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 Complexity and Technical Debt
 Challenge: Managing complex systems and dealing with technical debt, which can slow down development and increase maintenance costs.